 - Serve it up!
 I like to add the rice to the bowls, and top with sliced chicken with tons of diced tomatoes, shredded lettuce, diced cucumbers, and warm pita bread wedges.
 Drizzle the whole thing with white sauce and red sauce and enjoy!

 FAQs about halal cart bowls:

-- What is halal white sauce? the white sauce is a sauce that food trucks commonly use on these types of chicken over rice or lamb over rice bowls.
+The white sauce is a sauce that food trucks commonly use on these types of chicken over rice or lamb over rice bowls.
 The sauce is made with mayo, sour cream, vinegar, lemon juice, and a few seasoning.

-- Can I marinate the chicken for longer than 20 minutes?
 Yes, with the ingredients listed you can marinate the chicken for longer than 20 minutes.
 I typically let it go for up to 60 minutes, however, you could even let it go for a little longer (6 hours) if necessary.
 Any longer and I’m afraid the acid from the lemon juice will give the chicken an unpleasant texture.

-- Do you have a recipe for the halal cart red sauce?
 I don’t!
 I usually don’t eat overly spicy food, so making a large batch of red sauce just wouldn’t make sense for me.
 However, I genuinely love a good squeeze of sriracha or chili garlic sauce on these and highly recommend you try it with those!

 If you like this recipe, you might also like:

 - Most Delicious Homemade Shawarma Seasoning